unfoldtoolbox/UnfoldDocs/src/developer.md

 ### Revise.jl
 Further, we recommend to use [`Revise.jl`](https://github.com/timholy/Revise.jl): a Julia package which allows you to track source code changes in a running Julia session without need to restart it and reload the package.
-Potential usage: you made changes in the code, but the output of function did not change.

 We recommend to install it in the global environment:
 ```julia-repl